nikii2003/personalportfolio/README.md

 Here are some of the skills I possess:

 - ### Technical Skills:
-  programing language:JavaScript core Java and C .
+  programing language:JavaScript core Java and C .<br>
   Web Development: HTML, CSS, BootStrap.
 - ### Tools and Software:
   Version Control: Git, GitHub.